blechschmidt/massdns/README.md

 Usage: ./bin/massdns [options] domainlist
   -a  --no-authority     Omit records from the authority section of the response packets.
   -c  --resolve-count    Number of resolves for a name before giving up.
+(Default: 50) -e  --additional       Include response records within the additional section.
-(Default: 50) -h  --help             Show this help.
+  -h  --help             Show this help.
   -i  --interval         Interval in milliseconds to wait between multiple resolves of the same domain.
 (Default: 200) -n  --norecurse        Use non-recursive queries.
 Useful for DNS cache snooping.
   -o  --only-responses   Do not output DNS questions.
   -r  --resolvers        Text file containing DNS resolvers.
       --root             Allow running the program as root.
 Not recommended.
   -s  --hashmap-size     Set the size of the hashmap used for resolving.
-(Default: 500000) -t  --type             Record type to be resolved.
-(Default: A) -u  --unknown-records  Include unknown/unimplemented DNS records.
+(Default: 100000) -t  --type             Record type to be resolved.
+(Default: A)

 Supported record types:
   A